rackerlabs/technical-blog/_posts/2020-04-29-enable-oracle-audits-at-the-operating-system-level.md

 **copytruncate**: When a log is archived, logrotate copies the contents of the log file into another file (with a timestamp).
-This option then tells logrotate to just remove/truncate the copied entries from the original log file.
-This option is needed when programs continuously write into the log file and this option ensures that the same log file is being used by the program to prevent it from exiting unexpectedly (due to unable to access the log file).
+This option then tells logrotate to remove or truncate the copied entries from the original log file.
+This option is needed when programs continuously write into the log file, and this option ensures that the same log file is being used by the program to prevent it from exiting unexpectedly (due to it being unable to access the log file).

  ### Pros and cons

-The pros and cons of writing the audit records to a file on the operating system include the following considerations:
+The pros and cons of writing the audit records to a file on the OS include the following considerations:

 **Pros:**

-Logging the audit records to a root-owned filesystem restricts even the Oracle user who installed the database from reading the content and modifying it.
+Logging the audit records to a `root`-owned filesystem restricts even the Oracle user who installed the database from reading the content and modifying it.

 **Cons:**

 Storing audit files on the OS consumes space and can cause performance issues.
-For example, `sys` could now perform large actions such as running `catalog.sql` or `catproc.sql` operations.
+For example, `sys` could now perform large actions, such as running `catalog.sql` or `catproc.sql` operations.

 ### Conclusion